rlivings39/learning-ai/coursera-ai-courses/ai-for-everyone.md

 ML tends to work poorly learning from small amounts of data or when operating on new types of data.
 E.g. images are rotated or have defects when taken from another machine.

+## Deep learning

+Predicting t-shirt buying demand given only price is a simple linear NN.
+Price comes in, hits the single neuron computing the linear mapping, and demand comes out.

+NNs are just piles of these neurons, each computing simple functions, arranged in various manners.
+NNs can deal with complex mappings and predict the output from inputs quite well.

+So you could map (price, shipping cost, material, marketing) -> demand using an NN.
+The NN training process figures out the internal node relationships (???).

+Similarly for facial recognition, one inputs images as pixel data to train.

+## Building AI projects

+Steps of building ML project to perform "Alexa" audio detection

+1. Collect data samples of people saying words like "Alexa" and many others
+2. Train model using labeled data.
+Iterate many times until trained model is good enough.
+3. Deploy the model to be used in real life.
+Acquire more data from the live model.
+Use this data to improve/update the model.

+Workflow of data science project optimizing a sales funnel: visit website -> product page -> shopping cart -> purchase

+1. Collect data - user id, country, time, webpage
+2. Analyze data.
+Iterate many times to get good ideas for insights
+3. Suggest hypotheses/actions based on analysis.
+Deploy changes, re-analyze new data

+The digitization of data means that data science and ML can impact many jbos.

+Data science can help optimize a sales funnel.
+ML can help with automated lead sorting.
+Data science can optimize a manufacturing line.
+ML can help final inspection for defect detection.
+A/B testing on a website is more data science.
+Giving customized product recommendations using ML works well.

 ## Glossary

 * **ANI** Artificial narrow intelligense like smart speaker, self-driving car, web search